• Skip to primary navigation

 1. Preheat oven to 180C or 350F.

-2. Separate the whites from the yolks; it is always much easier when the eggs are cold.
-After letting it warm up to room temperature, so the meringue will rise more.
+2. Separate the whites from the yolks; it is always much easier when the eggs are cold after letting them warm to room temperature so the meringue will rise more.

-3. With the mixer in a large bowl beat the egg whites on high speed until soft peaks form, add the sugar by the spoonful like rain while beating at low speed.
+3. Beat the egg whites at high speed until soft peaks form.
+Add the sugar by the spoonful like rain while beating at low speed.
 Continue beating on high speed until shiny and silky, about 4-5 minutes more.

-4. In a medium bowl beat the yolks with a fork about 30 seconds.
-Add to the egg whites, while beating on medium speed.
+4. Beat the yolks with a fork for about 30 seconds in a medium bowl.
+Add to the egg whites while beating at medium speed.

 5. Place the sieve over the batter and sift the flour, baking powder, and potato starch together.

-6. Incorporate to the batter using a spatula slowly and gentle.
+6. Incorporate the batter using a spatula slowly and gently.

-7. With a spoon make mounds on the baking sheet covered with silicone paper or Silpat.
+7. Make mounds on the baking sheet covered with silicone paper or Silpat with a spoon or piping bag.

 Did you make this recipe?